krprithvi/tcpoverudp/README.md

 To run the tcpd,  use the following command:
 	tcpd

-To run the server ftps, use the following command:
+To run the server, use the following command:
-	ftps <local-port>
+	ftp_server <local-port>

-To run the client ftpc, use the following command:
+To run the client, use the following command:
-	ftpc <remote-IP> <remote-port> <local-file-to-transfer>
+	ftp_client <remote-IP> <remote-port> <local-file-to-transfer>

 To run the timer, use the following command:
 	valgrind --leak-check=yes timer